jules2689/trudeau/docs/2020-04-20/post_news.md

 Again, it's difficult to know because there are so few details about motive and about how this all unfolded at this point whether or not that would have made a difference, but those questions are interesting because the government had been promising gun control legislation for a number of months.
 My understanding the last conversation about it was that something was expected this spring.
 They had been promising it right through the election campaign.
-They did a consultation last April so about a year ago.
+They did a consultation last April, so about a year ago.
 There were calls for people who wanted more to bring that legislation in sooner.
 I notice the Prime Minister said they still intend to, but once this pandemic thing is over.
 That gives us an indication when that might happen.